 When we find out who caused your accident, we’ll pursue the maximum financial award available.
 You shouldn’t pay for someone else’s careless decisions.

-Call us today at (314) 963-9000 to speak with one of our St. Louis multi-vehicle accident attorneys about your legal rights.
+Call us today to speak with one of our St. Louis multi-vehicle accident lawyers about your legal rights.

 Many multi-car crashes are the result of a chain reaction.
 It typically starts when one driver fails to pay attention or makes an error.
 They collide with a vehicle that collides with another.
 Eventually, there’s damage to multiple vehicles and drivers.
 A pile-up like this is dangerous and can cause severe injuries and fatalities.

 When someone drives at excessive speeds, they have reduced reaction time, and their vehicle requires more distance to come to a complete stop.
 If there isn’t enough space to slow down, they’ll have a hard time avoiding a road hazard or stopped vehicles ahead.
 The impact of a crash could cause the car they hit to collide with another vehicle and start a chain reaction.

 There are various forms of distractions.
 Drivers that don’t pay attention to what they’re doing behind the wheel can cause a multi-car accident.
 Examples of common distractions include:

 When there are poor weather conditions, motorists are supposed to adjust the way they drive.
 They should slow down and pay attention to their surroundings.
 Pile-ups and multi-vehicle crashes can happen when ice, snow, sleet, or rain creates a slippery road.
 Drivers are unable to maneuver safely to avoid colliding with other vehicles.

 Driving under the influence is dangerous.
 It causes thousands of injuries and fatalities every year.
 When someone gets behind the wheel after consuming alcohol or drugs, it affects their driving abilities.
 Drunk and drugged drivers suffer from the following side effects: